-In order to qualify as a RIC and to not be subject to corporate-level tax on income, we are required, under Subchapter M of the Code, to distribute at least 90% of the sum of our ordinary income and realized net capital gains, if any, to our stockholders on an annual basis.
-Although not required for us to maintain our RIC tax status, we also must distribute at least 98% of our income (both ordinary income and net capital gains) in order to preclude the imposition of an entity level excise tax.
+In order to qualify as a regulated investment company and to avoid corporate level tax on income, we are required, under Subchapter M of the Code, to distribute at least 90% of our ordinary income and net short-term capital gains in excess of realized net long-term capital losses, if any, to our stockholders on an annual basis.
+Additionally, we must distribute at least 98% of our income (both ordinary income and net capital gains) to avoid an excise tax.

-During the fiscal years ended September 30, 2009 and 2008, and for the period from January 11, 2007 (inception) through September 30, 2007, we paid to stockholders distributions of \$0.96, \$0.90 and \$0.36 per share, respectively, for a total distribution of \$20.2 million, \$19.0 million and \$7.6 million, respectively.
+During the three months ended December 31, 2007 we paid to stockholders distributions of \$0.22 per share, for a total dividend of \$4.6 million.
 We monitor available net investment income to determine if a tax return of capital may occur for the fiscal year.
 To the extent our taxable earnings fall below the total amount of our distributions for any given fiscal year, a portion of those distributions may be deemed to be a tax return of capital to our common stockholders.
-Tax characteristics of all distributions will be reported to stockholders on Form 1099-DIV after the end of the calendar year.
+Tax characteristics of all distributions will be reported to stockholders on Form 1099 after the end of the calendar year.